 For the purpose of stability calculations, the overturning moment due to wind loads calculated in accordance with 5-3/3 is to be determined at several angles of inclination for each mode of operation.
 The rotor thrust force is to be calculated with due consideration of characteristics of a specific design of turbine rotor, effects of RNA operating conditions, and actions of turbine's control system.
+The rotor thrust force can be taken as a 1-minute average of the thrust force determined by numerical simulations of the relevant DLCs.
+The rotor thrust force used in the intact and damage stability analysis is to be no less than the maximum thrust forces calculated based on 5-3/3.3.
 The calculation is to be performed in a manner to reflect the range of stability about the critical axis.
 The lever arm for the overturning force is to be taken vertically from the center of lateral resistance or, if available, the center of hydrodynamic pressure of the underwater body to the center of pressure of the areas subjected to wind loading.